AP 7400 Employee Travel

 LODGING

-Lodging in vacation rental: Travelers may select a vacation rental, Bed and Breakfast, timeshare or RV site as long the cost is less than the hotel accommodations with all added fees (cleaning, resort fee, parking, etc.).
+Lodging in vacation rental: Travelers may select a vacation rental, Bed and Breakfast, timeshare or RV site as long the cost is less than the hotel accommodations and all added fees (cleaning, resort fee, parking, etc.).

 Cancelling/changing reservations – Hotel reservations should be canceled early to avoid cancellation fees.
 When an employee changes or cancels a hotel reservation due to personal preference, the employee will incur the additional fees associated with the change.